-- 1. Graduates will be able to assess the physical fitness of an individual. - 2.
-Graduates will be able to identify the muscles used in a selected activity and the roles those muscles play in the activity. - 3.
-Graduates will articulate the benefits of physical fitness. - 4.
-Graduates will be able to identify and interact with contemporary exercise science professions.
+- 1. Graduates will be able to assess the physical fitness of an individual. - Graduates will be able to identify the muscles used in a selected activity and the roles those muscles play in the activity. - Graduates will articulate the benefits of physical fitness. - 4.
+Graduates will be able to identify and interact with contemporary exercise science professions, including the ability to interact with people of diverse backgrounds and experiences as colleagues, clients, and students.